element-hq/element-web/docs/translating-dev.md

 4. Otherwise, try to group keys logically and nest where appropriate, such as `keyboard_` for strings relating to keyboard shortcuts.
 5. Ensure your translation keys do not include `.` or `|` or ` `.
 Try to balance string length against descriptiveness.

-## matrix-react-sdk is still undergoing migration to translation keys

-If you are fortunate enough to be modifying not yet migrated strings please treat them as a new string using instructions below.

 ## Adding new strings

 1. Check if the import `import { _t } from 'matrix-react-sdk/src/languageHandler';` is present.
 If not add it to the other import statements.
 Also import `_td` if needed.